 Fishing and forestry

-So for us, looking after the many lochs, rivers and streams on the National Forest Estate is a big priority.
+So for us, looking after the many lochs, rivers and streams we manage is a big priority.
 But it wasn’t always the case.

 Times of conflict